Introduction to Aave

-Aave is a decentralized non-custodial money market protocol where users can participate as depositors or borrowers.
-Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.
+Aave is a decentralised non-custodial liquidity market protocol where users can participate as suppliers or borrowers.
+Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion.

-Our protocol has been audited and secured.
-The protocol is completely open source, which allows anyone to interact with our user interface client, API or directly with the smart contracts on the Ethereum network.
-Being open source means that you are able to build any third-party service or application to interact with our protocol and enrich your product.
+Aave Protocol has been audited and secured.
+The protocol is completely open source, which allows anyone to interact with a user interface client, API or directly with the smart contracts on the Ethereum network.
+Being open source means that you are able to build any third-party service or application to interact with the protocol and enrich your product.

-In order to use the service, you simply deposit your preferred asset and amount.
-After depositing, you will earn passive income based on the market borrowing demand.
-Additionally, depositing assets allows you to borrow by using your deposited assets as a collateral.
-Any interest you earn by depositing funds helps offset the interest rate you accumulate by borrowing.
+In order to interact with Aave protocol, you simply supply your preferred asset and amount.
+After supplying, you will earn passive income based on the market borrowing demand.
+Additionally, supplying assets allows you to borrow by using your supplied assets as a collateral.
+Any interest you earn by supplying funds helps offset the interest rate you accumulate by borrowing.

 No platform can be considered entirely risk free.
-The risks related to our platform are the smart contract risk (risk of a bug within the protocol code) and liquidation risk (risk on the collateral liquidation process).
-We take every possible step required to minimize the risk as much as possible-- the protocol code is public and open source and it has been audited.
-Additionally, we have an ongoing bug bounty campaign live and running.
-You can find additional risk and security related information in our risk framework and security and audits sections.
+The risks related to the Aave platform are the smart contract risk (risk of a bug within the protocol code) and liquidation risk (risk on the collateral liquidation process).
+Every possible step has been taken to minimise the risk as much as possible-- the protocol code is public and open source and it has been audited.
+Additionally, there is an ongoing bug bounty campaign live and running.
+You can find additional risk and security related information in the risk framework and security and audits sections.

-AAVE is used as the center of gravity of Aave protocol governance AAVE is used to vote and decide on outcome of Aave Improvement Proposals (AIPs).
-Apart from this AAVE can be staked within the protocol Safety Module to provide security/insurance to the protocol/depositors and that way earn staking rewards and fees from the protocol.
-We have released our documentation with specific details about tokenomics and governance for more details please check our flash paper our full documentation and join the discussion in our governance forum.
+AAVE is used as the centre of gravity of Aave Protocol governance.
+AAVE is used to vote and decide on the outcome of Aave Improvement Proposals (AIPs).
+Apart from this, AAVE can be staked within the protocol Safety Module to provide security/insurance to the protocol/suppliers.
+Stakers earn staking rewards and fees from the protocol.
+Documentation on tokenomics and governance is available in the flash paper and with further detail in the full documentation.
+Feel free to join the discussion in the governance forum.